 For some adopted children, contact with biological siblings maintains a child’s connection to race or culture.
 Sylvia’s* sons Jackson* and Jordan* (now 18) came to Canada from Malawi in 2003 and were adopted shortly after.
 They’ve kept in contact with their biological family, including several siblings, through letters and photos, and at age 13 they were able to return to Malawi to visit.
 “My sons were able to meet people who looked like them, including a set of twin brothers and half sibling twin brothers.
 Sylvia calls the reunion “life altering” and says it solidified the boys’ identity.

-Why adopted kids need to know where they came from Her son Jordan agrees.
+Her son Jordan agrees.
 “When we left our home we were pretty young, so we didn’t remember much, but when we went back to visit it helped me figure out who I really am.
 I think that every adopted kid should at least know where they came from.”
 Jordan believes he wouldn’t have been able to embrace his Malawian identity if he hadn’t gotten to know his siblings who remain there.

 Jackson says that until that trip he felt “a piece of the puzzle was missing,” and being with family in Malawi helped.
 “I ate things I never thought I’d eat, learned to dance like they do and listened to the amazing singing.”
 Jackson also plans to return to Malawi, when he has kids of his own, so they can meet their bio aunts and uncles.